EPO designated or elected

 Indeed:

-- the legitimate reasons that may allow for restitutio in integrum (A122 EPC) relate to acts of further processing (i.e., due care must relate to acts that should have enabled further processing);
+• the legitimate reasons that may allow restitutio in integrum (A122 EPC) relate to the acts of further processing (i.e. the due care must relate to the acts that should have enabled further processing);

-- the legitimate reasons that may allow for restoration under the PCT (R49.6 PCT) relate to acts of entry into the national phase (i.e., due care must relate to acts that should have enabled entry into the national phase).
+• the legitimate reasons that may allow restoration under the PCT (R49.6 PCT) relate to the acts of entry into the national phase (i.e. the due care must relate to the acts that should have enabled entry into the national phase).

-Furnishing the filing number or a copy of the earlier application
+Provision of the filing number or copy of the earlier application

 Requirement

-If priority is claimed, and the filing number or a copy of the priority application (under R52(1) EPC and R53 EPC) is not furnished within the 31-month time limit, the EPO will invite the applicant to furnish it within a 2-month time limit (R163(2) EPC).
+If a priority is claimed, and the filing number or copy of the priority application (under R52(1) EPC and R53 EPC) is not provided within the 31-month time limit, the EPO invites the applicant to provide it within a 2-month time limit (R163(2) EPC).

 Transmission by the IB